 Not available on video.

 Wendy appeared in a short segment on this travel show on 10 Apr 01.
 Filmed in early February of this year, the show features Ms. Richard on a luxurious Caribbean cruise.
 Here is a transcript of her segment.
-A condensed write-up of her cruise can also be seen on the Travel section of the BBC's website.
+A condensed write-up of her cruise (archived link) can also be seen on the Travel section of the BBC's website.

 Overall, it was a well-done, tightly edited sequence.
 Wendy clearly enjoyed the experience and seemed to be in good spirits throughout.
 While this segment comes across more as an advertisement for the cruise line, that's more than made up for by being able to see Wendy outside her usual televised environs of Albert Square.